angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 ## takeEvery

-starts a saga for all dispatched actions.
+starts a new saga for each dispatched action.

 ```js
 import { takeEvery } from "redux-saga/effects";